aitor/aitor.github.com/_posts/2024-05-04-osotu-learning-session-two.md

 - If the emotional scaffold is right, **the learning becomes more significant**.
 Often, we are confronted with the fact that many of the things we learned in school provided no ground for the development of new interests and capabilities (e.g. I may remember there IS something called the Golgi apparatus in the cells, but I'd be at a loss about how it's interconnected with other parts or its general interaction with cell's functions), it is purely rote learning.

 - Emotional skills and competencies CAN be developed and are a **KEY component of many (all?) jobs**.
 Ask a consultant which is the main friction point when trying to redesign a process that has been going on for years in a company or, even worse, try to redirect the company's culture.
+All roads lead to Emotions.

 But there is also a fundamental, often taken-for-granted goal: to be happy.
 Simply as that. **No amount of learning can fill the void in an unfulfilled, unhappy life**.
 One could easily argue that, without learning, there is simply no possibility for a happy life because intellectual activity and the search for knowledge ARE themselves the Aristotelian definition of a good life.